100% Satisfaction Guaranteed

 Even after a court has granted an expungement and the official record is sealed or cleared, search engines and data brokers may still show your criminal history.
 Why?

-Because many background check services and public databases are not required to remove expunged records, or don’t do it quickly.
-And search algorithms display whatever content is available online, regardless of whether it’s current or legally valid.
+Because many background check services and public databases are not required to remove expunged records or donโt do so promptly, and search algorithms display whatever content is available online, regardless of whether itโs current or legally valid.

 That means your expunged conviction could still appear on:

-Search engines don’t know that your conviction was expunged.
-They use data that was once public, whether from a police agency, a court docket, or a third-party website.
+Search engines donโt know that your conviction was expunged.
+They utilize data that was once publicly available, whether from a police agency, court docket, or a third-party website.

 This includes:

-Expungement is still a powerful tool, but it has limitations.
+Expungement remains a powerful tool, but it has its limitations.
 It does not guarantee complete removal of your record from the internet.
 Knowing this upfront helps manage expectations and plan for what comes next.

-After your record has been cleared, check search engines regularly.
+After your record has been cleared, check search engines regularly to ensure your information is accurate.
 See what others might see if they looked you up.
 If anything still appears, ask whether it can be removed or suppressed.

 There are legal advocates and online reputation professionals who can help request takedowns, contact data brokers, or build positive content to bury outdated information.
 This may be the next step toward a spotless slate, depending on your situation.

-Efforts are underway in California and beyond to improve how expungement is handled digitally.
+Efforts are underway in California and beyond to enhance the digital handling of expungement.
 Proposals like Senate Bill 731 aim to make it harder for background check agencies to display expunged records and to hold them accountable when they do.

-Expungement gives people the chance to rebuild.
-It’s a legal recognition that people change and deserve to move forward without a criminal record following them forever.
-But today’s digital systems haven’t caught up.
+Expungement provides individuals with the opportunity to rebuild their lives.
+Itโs a legal recognition that people change and deserve to move forward without a criminal record following them for the rest of their lives.
+But todayโs digital systems havenโt caught up.

 Search algorithms still surface old offenses, even after the court has cleared them.
 And that reality can quietly derail everything from job offers to housing applications, without the individual ever knowing why.